TanStack/query/docs/reference/QueryClient.md

   - Optional
   - Define defaults for all queries and mutations using this queryClient.
   - You can also define defaults to be used for [hydration](../../framework/react/reference/hydration)
+- `experimental_prefetchInRender?: boolean`
+  - Optional
+  - Defaults to `false`
+  - When set to `true`, enables the experimental `useQuery().promise` functionality
+  - This allows prefetching queries during render, which can be useful for certain optimization scenarios
+  - Note: This feature is experimental and may change in future versions

 ## `queryClient.fetchQuery`